Mizen Head – How To Visit Ireland’s Most Southern Point

 • Ireland coastal drives Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers

-If you plan to continue on the Wild Atlantic Coastal Drive towards the Cliffs of Moher, make sure to check out our favourite town of Doolin.
+*Ireland Travel Tip – If you plan to continue on the Wild Atlantic Coastal Drive towards the Cliffs of Moher, make sure to check out one of the must-visit towns in Ireland – Doolin.

 Outdoor Adventures: If you’re feeling adventurous, you can partake in outdoor activities such as sea kayaking, surfing, or paddleboarding along the coastline.